Amed Rosario Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 10.7 strikeouts per nine innings put together by the Yankees pitching staff ranks first in MLB.
+- The Yankees pitching staff ranks fourth in MLB with a collective 10.1 strikeouts per nine innings.

-- The Yankees' 2.76 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have a 2.69 team ERA that ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to allow the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Yankees give up the second-fewest home runs in baseball (six total, 0.5 per game).

-- Cole (2-0) takes the mound for the Yankees to make his third start of the season.
+- The Yankees will look to Schmidt (0-0) in his third start this season.

-- In his most recent appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Cleveland Guardians while surrendering hits.
+- His most recent time out was in relief on Tuesday when the right-hander threw 2/3 innings against the Cleveland Guardians while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.